Timbavati: place of magic & wonder…

 If you stay in the Hazyview area, the drive is approx 2½ hours to most camps.
-However we recommend that you make a day of it and enjoy scenic tour of the Panorama route via the majestic Blyde River Canyon.
-This takes longer, but you can easily arrive in time for afternoon tea prior to safari activities.
-(Just leave the Three Rondavels view point by latest 12 noon.)
+However you could enjoy scenic tour of the Panorama route via the majestic Blyde River Canyon.
+This takes much longer, but you can easily arrive in time for afternoon tea prior to safari activities.

 Johannesburg to the Timbavati safari lodges takes at least 6½ hours (as the final stretch is slow driving once you are IN the reserve).
 For specific driving directions, look at How to Get There on each of our Timbavati safari lodge pages and download the directions.

 Best Time to visit the Timbavati Private Game Reserve

 The Timbavati has a typical sub-tropical climate with warm, wet summer and dry, but sunny winters.
 It is in the summer rainfall region of South Africa.

 Birding in the Timbavati

 Bird watching in the Timbavati Game Reserve is very rewarding.
 As well as the frequently-spotted lilac breasted roller, there is a wide array of owls, eagles, kingfishers and other water-birds amongst the 360 species found here. .
 It also protects sustainable populations of many endangered birds such as saddle-billed storks and southern ground hornbills.